 DoxyPEP is making its way into the minds of providers and the hands of patients, even as debate continues about how to ensure it does more good than harm.
 Here’s why the drug isn’t the silver bullet it might seem to be, and why it’s nevertheless a source of hope for so many.

 Doxycycline has plenty of street cred in the STI world.
 A week’s worth of the medication is the first-line treatment of choice for chlamydia, and a two-week course is the best syphilis treatment choice for people allergic to penicillin.
-(Doxycycline also sometimes works against gonorrhea, although the germ’s growing resistance to the medication means it is no longer recommended as treatment for that infection.)
+(Doxycycline also sometimes works against gonorrhea, although the germ’s growing resistance to the medication means it is no longer recommended as a treatment for that infection.)

 In contrast, doxycycline PEP is for preventing infection, not for treating it.
 “PEP” stands for post-exposure prophylaxis: The idea is that if a person takes a single dose of the medication soon enough after unprotected sex, any bacteria that might cause an STI would be killed before entrenching enough to cause a full-blown infection.

-This “morning-after” approach to preventing STIs isn’t a brand-new strategy: in the 1940s, the US Navy studied whether penicillin taken after sex prevented gonorrhea infection in men (it worked, at least for a time), and other trials studied the antibiotic minocycline for the same purpose in the 1970s.
+This “morning-after” approach to preventing STIs isn’t a brand new strategy: In the 1940s, the US Navy studied whether penicillin taken after sex prevented gonorrhea infection in men (it worked, at least for a time), and other trials studied the antibiotic minocycline for the same purpose in the 1970s.
 There’s also HIV PEP — distinct from PrEP — which has been incredibly effective at preventing infection after exposure to the virus by needlesticks (usually in health care settings) or during sex.
 HIV PEP contains antivirals that, like doxyPEP, help stop an infection before it has time to settle into the body.

 Both trials studied the drug’s use in men who have sex with men and trans women — populations who were chosen because they have the highest risk of infection, and therefore the highest likelihood of being helped by doxyPEP.
 The American trial studied the protective effects in both people with and without HIV infection, while the French trial included only people without HIV infection.

 In both trials, doxyPEP was very effective in reducing bacterial STIs.
-The pill reduced infections by half in the French trial and by two-thirds in the American trial — such high efficacy that investigators stopped the trial early because it would’ve been unethical to continue not offering doxyPEP to people.
+The pill reduced infections by half in the French trial and by two-thirds in the American trial — such high efficacy that investigators stopped the trial early because it would have been unethical to continue not offering doxyPEP to people.

 The big difference in the US and French results is probably due to differences in gonorrhea’s resistance to doxycycline: While about half of all gonorrhea in France doesn’t respond to doxycycline, that proportion is closer to one-fifth in the US.
 (Notably, gonorrhea has been evolving resistance to antibiotics pretty much since antibiotics were developed — so its doxycycline resistance is really more indicative of gonorrhea’s resistance to a host of drugs than suggestive of a doxycycline problem specifically.)